Apps available at NLRC

 This section provides an overview of the apps available at Nepali Language Resource Center.
 The overview includes a brief introduction of the apps, the measures that have been taken to ensure the quality of the data that powers the apps, and the measures that have been put in place to provide a continuous improvement of the apps.
-For articles and other resources, please visit our homepage.Contents
+For other resources, please visit our homepage.Contents

 The wider support for Unicode has provided an opportunity to effectively promote the Nepali language in the digital medium.
-NLRC provides various resources and applications to make learning and using Nepali easier.
+NLRC provides various resources and applications to make Nepali easier to learn and use.

-At the heart of the NLRC website, www.nepalilanguage.org, are the widely used online applications providing various online tools to make learning and using Nepali easier.
-The backend of these applications have matured over the years with high quality data from the official Nepali language dictionary and a comprehensive grammar engine, which incorporates the grammar guidelines published by Nepal Academy.
+At the heart of the NLRC website, nepalilanguage.org, are the widely used online applications providing various online tools to make Nepali easier to learn and use.
+The backend of these applications have matured over the years with high quality data and a comprehensive grammar engine, which incorporates the grammar guidelines published by Nepal Academy.

-- Nepali Spell Checker: Nepali Spell Checker makes it easy to spell-check in Nepali by utilizing data from the official Nepali dictionary and incorporating Nepali grammar rules.
+- Nepali Spell Checker: Nepali Spell Checker makes it easy to spell-check in Nepali by providing relevant and accurate suggestions.
 Potential misspelled words that are not found in the dictionary are presented with relevant suggestions (powered by a comprehensive set of Nepali words and phrases.)

 - Type in Nepali: Type in Nepali makes it easy to type in Nepali by providing relevant suggestions as you type each letter.
 It also includes Nepali Spell Checker.
 As you type, relevant auto-suggestions (powered by a comprehensive set of Nepali words and phrases) are presented, which you can choose to complete the word or phrase.

 Type in Nepali allows users to type directly in Nepali using a Latin (English/QWERTY) keyboard.
 The input method editor (IME) within Type in Nepali converts keystrokes to Nepali characters.

 There is no need to install any software on your computer.
 This provides an easy and consistent way to type in Nepali from any computer.
 Type in Nepali also provides a fast and easy way to switch between Nepali and English.

 Quality of data